Verifying Device Drivers with Pancake: Language and Compiler

 \subsection{The Rationale}

-While C is the de-facto standard systems language, C's semantics has a number of undesirable properties from a verification standpoint: a complicated memory model, underspecified order of evaluation, and the need to prove the absence of undefined behaviour at almost every step.
-While the seL4 verification demonstrated that these challenges can be overcome, even when verifying machine code without relying on formal properties of a compiler~\citep{Sewell_MK_13}, the cost was high: \$350/SLOC just for verifying the C code \citep{Klein_EHACDEEKNSTW_09}, and this cost continues to impact evolution of the kernel.
-While using a verified compiler~\citep{Leroy_09} with the verification toolchain VST~\citep{Appel_11} can help, this has to date not resulted in verified real-world drivers.
+While C is the de-facto standard systems language, C's semantics has a number of undesirable properties for verification: a complicated memory model, underspecified evaluation order, and the need to prove the absence of undefined behaviour at almost every step.
+While the seL4 verification demonstrated that these challenges can be overcome, the cost was high: \$\qty{350}{\per\sloc} just for verifying the C code \citep{Klein_EHACDEEKNSTW_09}, and this cost continues to impact kernel evolution.
+Using a verified compiler~\citep{Leroy_09} with the verification toolchain VST~\citep{Appel_11} may help, but to date this has not resulted in verified real-world drivers.

-Attempts have been made to achieve better systems programming languages by incorporating advanced language features that make certain safety properties hold by construction.
-For example, Cogent has a linear type discipline that prevents memory leaks~\citep{Amani_HCRCOBNLSTKMKH_16}, Rust's borrow checker enforces ownership and lifetimes~\citep{Klabnik:RPL}, and Cyclone incorporates garbage collection and ML-style polymorphism~\citep{Jim_MGHCW_02}.
-Such advanced features can eliminate whole classes of bugs, or at least reduce bug density, but at the cost of making the language semantics and implementation more complicated.
-Furthermore, garbage collection introduces unpredictable delays that are highly undesirable in low-level systems code.
-Yet these approaches still fall short of ensuring full functional correctness, and it is unclear how helpful such advanced language features are in achieving it.
+Many attempts to make better systems programming languages incorporate advanced language features to make safety properties hold by construction.
+For example, Cogent's linear type discipline prevents memory leaks~\citep{Amani_HCRCOBNLSTKMKH_16}, Rust's borrow checker enforces ownership and lifetimes~\citep{Klabnik:RPL}, and Cyclone incorporates garbage collection and ML-style polymorphism~\citep{Jim_MGHCW_02}.
+Such features can eliminate whole classes of bugs, or at least reduce bug density, but at the cost of complicating the language semantics and implementation.
+Garbage collection introduces unpredictable delays that are highly undesirable in low-level systems code.
+Yet these approaches still fall short of ensuring full functional correctness, and it is unclear how helpful they are in achieving it.

-Functional correctness proofs produce (and consume) significantly stronger properties than type systems typically guarantee.
-A stronger type system could give more useful information, but unless it is so powerful (and so undecidable) as to be a full-featured proof calculus, the information we need will almost always be stronger than what the type system provides.
+Functional correctness proofs routinely rely on significantly stronger properties than type systems typically guarantee.
+A stronger type system can give more properties, but unless it is so powerful (and undecidable) as to be a full-featured proof calculus, functional correctness proofs will need more.